nour-eddine-alouay/Online-library/README.md

 ## About
 ![](images/about.jpeg)
 ## Installation
-You import library.sql on your php my admin, i use wamp server
+You should import library.sql on your php my admin, i use wamp server